Azure/azure-powershell/documentation/design.md

 3. The Azure PowerShell cmdlets use [semantic versioning](http://semver.org) to version each module.
 Module version changes reflect changes in the signature of cmdlets in the module.
 Breaking changes result in a major version update.
 Non-breaking changes in the public interface result in a minor version update.
 Other changes result in a revision update.
 Breakinc changes are defined as follows:
   - Cmdlets:
     - Removing a cmdlet
-    - Change in cmdlet name without an alias to the original name
+    - Changing a cmdlet name without an alias to the original name
     - Removing or changing a cmdlet alias
-    - Removal of Cmdlet attribuet option (SupportShouldProcess, SupportsPaging)
+    - Removing a Cmdlet attribuet option (SupportShouldProcess, SupportsPaging)
     - Breaking change in OutputType or removal of OutputType attribute
   - Parameters
     - Removing a parameter